taufik-nurrohman/markdown/.dev/README.md

 -----

-This parser can be installed using [Composer](https://packagist.org/packages/taufik-nurrohman/markdown), but it doesn’t need any other dependencies and just uses Composer’s ability to automatically include files.
-Those of you who don’t use Composer should be able to include the `from.php` and `to.php` files directly into your application without any problems.
+This parser can be installed using [Composer](https://packagist.org/packages/taufik-nurrohman/markdown), but it doesn’t require any other dependencies.
+It simply uses Composer’s ability to automatically include files.
+Those of you who don’t use Composer should be able to include the `from.php` file directly into your application.

 ### Using Composer